abkhur/polity/README.md

 - Ideology projection is exploratory, not a validated political measurement instrument
 - Heuristic agents follow fixed behavioral profiles, limiting emergent institutional depth

-These limitations narrow the claims.
-The data still informs.

 ---

 The multiplayer simulation is scaffolding.
 The institutional misalignment question is the research contribution.